salient-labs/changelog/README.md

 ```

 Merge release notes from two repositories into one list of changes per release,
-report releases missing from the first repository (e.g. _"pretty-php for Visual
+report releases missing from the first repository, and update `CHANGELOG.md`
-Studio Code v0.4.44 was not released"_), and update `CHANGELOG.md`:
+(used in a CI workflow to generate [this changelog][changelog]):

 ```shell
 ./tools/changelog \